 - Titles with two names are accepted.
 Both people must be present in the store to complete the process.
 The store associate will instruct you on how to sign the documents if you are approved.

 - How do I apply for a title loan?

 Just use the store locator to find a store near you, and apply in person.
 To apply in-store, simply bring in a clear title with your name on it and government issued photo ID.
 We accept many types of titles, including: original titles, certified copies, salvage titles, and titles that have released liens signed off by another lender on the front.

 - Do I need to be employed?
 Can I be retired?

-You do not need to be employed, but you need to have some sort of income.
-You may be self-employed or receive income from a source other than an employer, but we will require you to have the ability to repay the loan.
-You may be retired or on disability.
-The key is to have a source of income.
+You do not need to be employed, but you need to have some sort of recurring income.
+You may be self-employed or receive recurring income from a source other than an employer such as retirement or disability income, but we will require you to have the ability to repay the loan.
+The key is to have a recurring source of income.

 - Does my vehicle need to be paid off?

 Yes, your vehicle needs to be paid off to receive a title loan.